 One of the most notable aspects of sustainable ecotourism is its focus on preserving the environment and natural resources.
 After all, this tourism segment is based completely on natural resources as the key attraction for tourists.
 Poor practices that lead to the destruction of these resources will harm the tourism industry itself, besides destroying the environment.
 Tourists visiting such places are expected to be responsible and follow eco-friendly practices.

 There are reasons why the government supports the growth of ecotourism in India.
 Of course, the abundance of ecotourism destinations is a major factor.
 However, ecotourism is also important to the economy, tourism industry, environment, and local communities.
 The following points should explain the importance of ecotourism-

 The tourism sector is certainly one of the notable contributors to India’s economy, bringing in plenty of revenues.
 However, ecotourism stands out particularly due to its benefits to local economies.
 Homestays, restaurants, and shops run by natives and locals generate revenues, which aids them with their livelihood and helps such regions flourish.

 In addition to helping spread awareness, sustainable tourism also has direct benefits for the environment.
-Using the natural resources to generate revenues from ecotourism helps protect them from destruction.
+Using natural resources to generate revenues from ecotourism helps protect them from destruction.
 Moreover, ecotourism widely endorses green modes of transport and other eco-friendly practices.